Mattstra/CS0449/README.md

 # CS/COE 0449
-Assignments from Systems Software at the University of Pittsburgh
+Assignments from Introduction to Systems Software at the University of Pittsburgh